-Our Place and Space Project
+Our Place & Space

 Our aim is to empower people to become advocates for the transformation of the spaces in which they live and to increase children’s access to play in their communities.
 We work alongside communities in Fife to help identify and achieve the aspirations of local people and families.